 Our Animal's Story

-Our oldest exhibit peregrine, Banshee, is a retired female from a falconry program and she arrived at ZooAmerica in 2008.
-She was captive-raised and hatched in New Mexico in March 1999.
-Another female, Chuppy, arrived at ZooAmerica in May 2018 from a falconer and hatched in 2004.
-The youngest peregrine falcon on exhibit, Flappy, injured her left elbow while in the wilds of Nebraska and was taken to the Raptor Recovery wildlife rehabilitation center where she was deemed non-releasable.
+ZooAmerica exhibits two peregrine falcons.
+Chuppy, a female who hatched in 2004, arrived at ZooAmerica in May 2018 from a falconer.
+The younger peregrine falcon on exhibit, Flappy, injured her left elbow while in the wilds of Nebraska and was taken to the Raptor Recovery wildlife rehabilitation center where she was deemed non-releasable.
 She was estimated to be 3 years of age when she arrived at ZooAmerica in August of 2018.